nunchuk-io/docs/off-chain_inheritance.md

 Backup Password
 ```

-the beneficiary should be able to recover the same Inheritance Key.
+the beneficiary SHOULD be able to recover the same Inheritance Key.

 ---

-# 10. Backup Contents
+## 9. Backup Contents

-The encrypted backup should contain sufficient information to reconstruct the Inheritance Key.
+The encrypted backup SHOULD contain sufficient information to reconstruct the Inheritance Key.

 At minimum: